openshift/microshift/test/README.md

 to `robot`, including the test suites and any unique variables that are not saved to the default variables file by the framework.

+## Troubleshooting

+Use `./bin/scenario.sh login` to login to a VM for a scenario as the `redhat` user.

 ## Cleaning up

 Use `./bin/composer_cleanup.sh` to stop any running jobs, remove